Generalization of Ramanujan's formula for sums of half-integer powers of consecutive integers via formal Bernoulli series: Introduction

 where $C_1$ is defined so that $\phi_1(1) = 0$.
 We have

 so that $\phi_1$ is identically zero.
 The identities \eqref{ram32}-\eqref{ram72} can be proved in a similar way.
-Ramanujan remarks that \emph{`the corresponding results for higher powers are not so neat as the previous ones,'}, while providing \eqref{ram52} and \eqref{ram72} as examples.
+Ramanujan remarks that \emph{`the corresponding results for higher powers are not so neat as the previous ones,'} and provides \eqref{ram52} and \eqref{ram72} as examples~\cite[page 174]{ram}.
 The purpose of this article is to elucidate the general case of Ramanujan's results.

 We remark that there are few results that extend Faulhaber's formula to noninteger powers.
-For example, \cite{shek} estimates $\sum\limits_{i=1}^ni^{\frac{1}{r}} - \frac{r}{r+1}(n+1)^{\frac{1+r}{r}}+\frac{1}{2}(n+1)^{\frac{1}{r}}$, while \cite[Proposition 9.2.13]{Cohen07v2} and \cite{gown} prove asymptotic formulas for a complex power.
-Our approach is based on generalization of (reciprocal) Bernoulli polynomials to formal series, establishing certain fundamental properties of the latter.
+For example, \cite{shek} estimates $\sum_{i=1}^ni^{\frac{1}{r}} - \frac{r}{r+1}(n+1)^{\frac{1+r}{r}}+\frac{1}{2}(n+1)^{\frac{1}{r}}$, while \cite[Proposition 9.2.13]{Cohen07v2} and \cite{gown} prove asymptotic formulas for a complex power.
+Our approach is based on generalization of Bernoulli polynomials to formal power series, establishing certain fundamental properties of the latter.
 A different generalization of Bernoulli polynomials was proposed in \cite[Section 9]{knuth1993}, resulting in an infinite-series generalization of Faulhaber's formula.
 In contrast, our result gives an exact and finite formula in the case of a positive half-integer power.